 If you are looking to make wine choices that are better for the planet, you don’t have to stick with organics.
 In fact, there are wines out there made by more environmentally friendly practices that are being used with some of the certified organics.
 What you want to buy are sustainable wines.
 These wines may contain sulfites; they may not be 100% organic but they all support a healthier planet.

 As some of you know, I have very quietly worked part-time in the field of sustainability for almost four years.
 So, unlike organic wines, to which I have somewhat of an aversion, sustainability is right in my wheelhouse.

 What is sustainability in the wine industry?

 While the meaning of organic is very clear, sustainability is a blurry set of choices that can define a wine or winery as working to mitigate climate change.
 Basically, a sustainable winery is one that is working actively to reduce waste.

-Steps that sustainable operations can make include avoiding pesticides, reducing water use, reducing greenhouse gasses, employing alternate energy sources, crop biodiversity and protecting local wildlife, among others.
+Steps that sustainable operations can take include avoiding pesticides, reducing water use, reducing greenhouse gasses, employing alternate energy sources, crop biodiversity and protecting local wildlife, among others.
 There are, I think, at least a dozen different credible certifications around the world to denote various levels of sustainability in the wine industry.

 I find it very confusing.
 So my suggestion is that if you want to buy wines making an impact, simply look for wines labeled as they are made with organic grapes.